 Tech stocks rally, yields drop, ahead of Nvidia earnings: Stock market news today

-Stock gains accelerated Wednesday afternoon as investors braced for results from chipmaker Nvidia (NVDA) after the market close.
+Stocks popped on Wednesday afternoon as investors braced for results from chipmaker Nvidia (NVDA) after the market close.

 Stocks lost momentum on Tuesday with the Dow losing about 0.5% as rising Treasury yields continue to weigh on equity markets.